niklasramo/eventti/README.md

 import { Emitter } from 'emi';

 // Define emitter's events (if using TypeScript).
-// Let the key be the event type and the value
+// Let the key be the event name and the value
 // be the listener callback signature. type Events = {
   a: (msg: string) => void;